 On the other hand, Gabby was greatly taken by the vast and rich culture and history of Harvard and the Boston area.
 He said that he enjoyed learning about the British influence and its impact on the contemporary culture of the Bostonians, and he admired the affable and outgoing nature of the locals.
 He got the opportunity to view the “futuristic” MIT campus and discover its appeal to the newer generations.
 His fondest moment was when he got a chance to converse with a professor that challenged his viewpoints and perspective.
 He claimed that his experiences in his Theory of Knowledge class aided him in understanding more than one perspective and allowed him to consult more than one area of knowledge and not remain biased to just one ideology.
 He even applied the PESTLE analysis, a tool he learnt from IB Business Management, in his conversations to analyse perspectives on global issues.
 This pivotal moment taught him the importance of constructive conversations!

-Both Gabby and June signed up for a quantitative reasoning class as part of their 7-week programme.
+Both Gabby and June signed up for a quantitative reasoning class as part of their 7-week programme with Harvard Extension School.
 Through their shared experience, they learnt valuable lessons in understanding concepts that were unique to Harvard and were immensely helpful to their progression through the course.
 For example, they used a more practical approach by flipping coins and referring to a Dice Table for help with probability.
 June was inspired by these techniques and said that she intends to use much of what she learnt in the process of completing her Mathematics Internal Assessment to find the relationship between a student’s subject and mean grades.

 Overall, the two thoroughly enjoyed their once in a lifetime opportunity.
 Their experience in visiting the prestigious institution and distinguished scholars made them reflect on their prospective plans for university and higher education.
 They observed that being a Harvard student was no easy task and that a lot of reading and research must be undertaken on a regular basis to persevere in any field.
 Nonetheless, they noted that Harvard students were no different from the average young adult—listening to music and keeping up with popular culture.
 This motivated them to set a performance standard for themselves to change their work ethic in reminiscence of this unforgettable experience.